robert-altmiller/terraform_template/README.md

 ## How do I run the Github workflow?

-### Step 1: In order to run the Terraform code in this repository you will need to first set the secret values under the Github repo settings
+### Step 1: In order to run the Terraform code in this repository you will need to first set the secret values under the forked Github repo settings

 ![github_secret.png](/readme_images/github_secret.jpg)